Connect your channels: WhatsApp, Telegram, Discord.

 What you can do now

-- Choose the right first channel — Telegram bot for clean identity separation, WhatsApp only with a dedicated number
+- Choose the right first channel — a Telegram bot for clean identity separation, WhatsApp only with a dedicated number

 - Configure an allowlist so only you can command your agent